bittorrent/sitrep/aws/README.md

 * Whitelist CloudFront's IP addresses.

   * The stack creates a *SecurityGroupUpdateFunction* resource that keeps the load balancer's security group up-to-date.
-You'll need to manually run it once, after initializing the stack, but after that, it will automatically execute when needed.
-To manually run it, you can use any test data (i.e. the default Hello World data is fine).
+You'll need to manually run it once when you initialize the stack, but after that, it will automatically execute when needed.
+To manually run it, you can use any test data (The default Hello World data is fine.).

-* Edit the stack to bring the service online.
+* Update the stack to bring the service online.

   * Just switch the *ServiceState* parameter to *Online*.